smithy-lang/smithy/docs/source/1.0/spec/core/constraint-traits.rst

 Trait precedence
 ----------------

-Some constraints can be applied to shapes as well as structure members.
-If a constraint of the same type is applied to a structure member and the shape that the member targets, the trait applied to the member takes precedence.
+Some constraint traits can be applied to shapes as well as members.
+Constraint traits applied to members take precedence over constraint traits applied to the shape targeted by members.

 In the below example, the ``range`` trait applied to ``numberOfItems`` takes precedence over the one applied to ``PositiveInteger``.
 The resolved